Detroit Tigers, Red Wings owner Mike Ilitch dies at age 87 | Taiwan News

-DETROIT (AP) — Mike Ilitch, founder of the Little Caesars Pizza empire and owner of the Detroit Red Wings and the Detroit Tigers, has died.
+DETROIT (AP) — Billionaire businessman Mike Ilitch, who founded the Little Caesars pizza empire before buying the Detroit Red Wings and Detroit Tigers, won praise for keeping the professional sports teams in the city as others relocated to new suburban stadiums.

+Ilitch's family said in a statement that he died Friday at a local hospital.
 He was 87.

-Ilitch, who was praised for keeping his professional hockey and baseball teams in Detroit as other urban sports franchises relocated to new suburban stadiums, died Friday at a hospital in Detroit, according to family spokesman Doug Kuiper.

-Ilitch and his wife, Marian, founded Little Caesars in suburban Detroit in 1959, and eventually grew the business into the world's largest carry-out pizza chain with several spin-off companies.
-Under his ownership and open checkbook, the Red Wings soared back to stability and won four Stanley Cup championships, and the Tigers — who'd scouted a young Ilitch in the 1940s — made it to the World Series.
+No other details were provided by family spokesman Doug Kuiper.

+Known simply as "Mr. I" to most in Michigan, his family called him a visionary who set the tone for them and his company.

 "It's a sporting event, and we need sporting events," Ilitch said at the time.
 "It picks our community up to no end, with all the great colleges we have in this state and the professional teams that we have.
 Thank God for 'em, especially at times that are rough right now."